 8. Reliance on subjective measurements.
 Subjectivity is notorious for introducing error into results.
 If you’re trying to assess whether a horse feels better, there’s a lot more room for error than when you’re measuring a response on a blood test.
 Objective measurements are ideal.
 Even though there are times when studies must rely on measurements of subjective experience, the studies have to be tightly controlled to get good results.
 If a product is claiming “feel good” results instead of providing measured data, be worried that it’s not really doing anything at all.

 9. Ignoring negative results.
 Negative results count more against a claim than positive results count for it.
 This is especially true if negative results continue over time, or it studies keep coming up on both sides of the “Does it work?” question.
+Glucosamine and chondroitin are like that: for 40-some years.
 If phenomena are real, those studying it should eventually reach the point where they, and eventually, others, can reliably demonstrate it.
 If people keep talking about needing more studies, wait for them.

 10. Lack of direct evidence.
-Theories should allow themselves to be tested fairly directly.
-If the promoters of a therapy can’t show you how something works, it’s not a bad idea to wait.
+It’s OK to have a theory about how something works.
+But theories should allow themselves to be tested fairly directly.
+If the promoters of a therapy can’t show you how something works – if it’s only a theory – it’s not a bad idea to wait.
 Sure, something can work without knowing how it works, but in this day and age, that’s pretty uncommon.

 11. No deepening evidence.
 Over time, if a clinical effect is useful and relevant, it will become obvious and repeatable.
-As experimental and theoretical work progresses, more and more sound evidence for the related phenomena should appear, and fairly quickly.
+As experimental and theoretical work progresses, more and more sound evidence should appear, and it should appear fairly quickly.

 So, for example, in spite of hundreds of years of experience and decades of investigation, the “state of the art” in most “alternative” therapies appears to have advanced little from the times in which those therapies were initially proposed.
 It’s the same way with a lot of joint therapies – many have been around for decades, and they still haven’t been shown to do much (if anything).
 Personally, I wouldn’t hold my breath, if, after several decades, people are still talking about the “promise” of a therapy.

 12. Poor investigation of alternative explanations.
 Results claimed for some therapies are often easily explained.
 People who claim that acupuncture works (not me) may say that acupuncture causes rises in endorphins, a pain killer that’s in the body.
-But when it comes to getting endorphins up in horses, a good ride the trailer will do.
-Opiate rises with just about anything that’s stressful.
+But when it comes to getting endorphins up in horses, a good ride the trailer will do just fine.
+In fact, the horse’s “natural” opiate levels rise with just about anything that’s stressful.
 Alternative explanations need to be ruled out before theories are accepted.

 13. Paradigm talk.
-A paradigm is a philosophical and theoretical framework within which theories, laws, and generalizations and the experiments performed in support of them are formulated.
-When the phrase “paradigm shift” is used to imply a new theoretical view, such a view prevails because of, not in spite of, good science.
-If a therapy is effective, there’s no need for a paradigm shift – it’ll work!
+A paradigm is a philosophical and theoretical framework within which theories, laws, and generalizations and even experiments are formulated.
+So, you get phrases like, “Western medicine,” and “traditional” medicine, and “eastern” medicine, and “natural” medicine, and so forth.
+But medicine doesn’t work because of someone’s philosophical approach (placebos do, but that’s another discussion).
+If a therapy is effective, there’s no need for a paradigm shift – it’ll just work!

 14. Mealy-mouthed excuses.
 When there is little evidence to support a belief, proponents of such beliefs tend to offer excuses.
 Such excuses range from a “lack of funding” to “the medical establishment does not want our therapy to be known.”
 There would be no reason for such excuses if there were good evidence for the beliefs in question.
 The fact that such excuses are offered is a virtual admission that there is not good evidence to support the beliefs.